 The great thing about a night out on Nantucket is that you can bar hop on foot!
 The downtown area has countless options, all nearby to one another, and exploring by foot is the best way to find the vibe you’re looking for.

-PSA… stilettos and cobblestone streets don’t mix!
+PSA: stilettos and Nantucket’s cobblestone streets don’t mix.
 Ladies, if you want to dress up I recommend wedges.

 Getting around Nantucket Island

 Rent bikes!
 It’s the best way to get around, beat traffic, and take in the island.
 The bike paths will take you almost anywhere you need to go.
 Plus, this way you can bike directly from the beach to the brewery.